 On New Year’s Eve, Dave and I are staying home to enjoy a homemade feast we’re making together (more on that later) and watching Mamma Mia and The Hangover (while not creating hangovers of our own).
 Our New Year’s Day “good luck” feast is actually going to start at midnight with a Spanish tradition: 12 grapes.
 In Spain, New Year’s Eve is called Nochevieja, or Old Night, and the tradition is to eat 12 grapes at midnight as each chime rings in the new year.
 A grape a second might be kinda tough, but we’re going to give it a go!

-Our New Year’s Day menu looks like this:
+Our New Year’s Day Menu:

 I’ve written extensively about bigos before.
 It’s a hearty dish made with a variety of meats, cabbage, apples, and earthy spices.
 This time, I’m trying it with pork and goat!
-The lovely ladies at Farmhouse Delivery* offer grass-fed, local goat at a reasonable price, so I decided to give it a try.
-I’ll let you know what we think.

 I was never all that crazy about mashed potatoes to begin with, so making the switch to mashed cauliflower was easy for me.
 The secret to making the mashed cauliflower taste heavenly is coconut oil, coconut milk, and chives.
-In case you haven’t tried it yet, here’s a simple recipe:

 1 tablespoon coconut oil